jaimegildesagredo/doublex-expects/README.rst

 twice
 ^^^^^

-Assert that a spy has been called exactly *twice*.
+Asserts that a spy has been called exactly *twice*.

 .. code-block:: python